 The on demand app economy is changing the way businesses serve consumers.
 On demand platforms like Uber have had a significant impact on transportation, and there is even more Uber-like app development on the horizon.
+From services that help parents connect with baby sitters, to a on-demand auto-parts delivery service connecting auto repair shops connect with parts manufacturers, the proliferation of on-demand service platforms continues to remain one of the hottest new business growth trends.

 As new as on demand economy apps are, the market has already grown 58% in value in 2017.
 In the future, we are going to see the development of more on demand service and delivery apps, an increase in consumers in the on demand economy and on demand app builders discovering new ways to meet the needs of consumers with a greater diversity of platforms.